FarhansCode/file_repository/README.md

 ## Help

 This is my first public submission to the Internets.
 Please review my code and provide suggestions.
-Two things I need help on.
+Few things I need help on.

 First, I use regular expressions a few times in this project.
 I am still new to regex and it would be nice to have it reviewed.

 Second, I am not yet versed in writing Django unittests.
-Some sample unittests would be nice!
+Some unittests would be nice!